Access4all/adg/pages/examples/forms/grouping-with-headings/README.md

 @example[Headings mixed into a form using ARIA](headings-mixed-into-a-form-using-aria){.example}

 We advise to rather stick to the solution of HTML 5.2 instead of using ARIA.

+# Conclusion

+Although it is possible to mix headings into forms, you should be careful with that.
+For example, when a heading is announced as part of a `<fieldset>`'s `<legend>`, its level (`<h1>`, `<h2>`, etc.) is omitted, which then could lead to confusion.

+So in general, try to keep your forms as easy as possible.
+It often is better to split a complex form into different steps than displaying it on one single page.